JuliaDataScience/JuliaDataScience/contents/data_vis_makie_colors.md

 Lastly, the ticks in the colorbar for the categorial case are not centered by default in each color.
 This is fixed by passing custom ticks, as in `cbar.ticks = (positions, ticks)`.

-The last situation is when passing a multiple colors to `colormap`.
+The last case is when passing multiple colors to `colormap`.
-You will get an interpolated colormap between these two colors.
+You will get an interpolated colormap between those colors.
 Also, hexadecimal coded colors are accepted.
 So, on top of our heatmap let's put one semi-transparent point using this.

 ```jl